Anupam-18/contacts-master/README.md

 ### General Description

-A simple backend aservice to store and manage contacts
+A simple backend service to store and manage contacts

 ### Teachnologies Used